Skip to content

 • Circle: Standard Metro station with platform access.

-• Triangle: Station under construction or planned for future expansion.
+• Triangle: The station is either under construction or planned for future expansion.

 Leave a Reply